 Our ‘Dual Focus PhD’ series tracks the working lives of our part-time PhD fellows.
 Many work at the highest of levels, both nationally and internationally, including for other parts of the UN system.
 They come to Maastricht for our unique PhD Dual Career Training Programme in Governance and Policy Analysis (GPAC²).
-The questions are posed each time by Dr. Mindel van de Laar poses the questions to Silvia Vitiello, who works at the European Commission’s Joint Research Centre.
+This time Dr. Mindel van de Laar poses the questions to Silvia Vitiello, who works at the European Commission’s Joint Research Centre.

 As a Scientific Officer at the European Commission’s Joint Research Centre, you’re heavily involved in research relevant to society.
 What does a Scientific Officer do exactly?

 The Joint Research Centre is quite a unique institution at international level: we produce scientific studies and reports that feed into the work of colleagues in other Directorates-General – who in turn are responsible for designing EU Regulations and Directives.

 We contribute to the policymaking process both before a policy is adopted (i.e. doing scientific investigations of what may be the best solution for a given problem) and after a policy is adopted (i.e. evaluating its real-world impact with relevant indicators or other methods).

 For example, I helped produce technical definitions for the “generation adequacy of a power system” as well as studies on technical indicators to measure it.
 These were used by colleagues at the European Commission when they drafted a proposal for the ‘Clean Energy for All Europeans’ Regulation.
 This package, including the parts to which we contributed, is a set of provisions that will shape the energy system in Europe for the coming years, once adopted.
 This is a clear example of ex-ante scientific support to policymaking.